 Flash Drive is action-packed and sexually-charged.
 It deals with contemporary themes such as substance abuse, alternate lifestyles, and social media privacy issues.
 It will appeal to readers of the work of Gillian Flynn, Robert Galbraith (JKR), or Harlan Coben.

 Click here to view Flash Drive on Goodreads.

 My first novel: LAST CALL AT THE RINGROSE PUBLast Call at the Ringrose Pub is available for $2.99 on Amazon.
-Click a link to check it out and pick up a copy: Amazon.com, or Amazon Canada, or Amazon UK (or find it in any of Amazon’s stores world-wide).
-A printed soft-cover version is also available here.
+Click a link to check it out and pick up a copy: Amazon.com, or Amazon Canada, or Amazon UK , or Amazon Australia (or find it in any of Amazon’s stores world-wide).
+A paperback version is available here.